Sprinting-Software/software-architecture-models/README.md

 - **Deployment node**: A component can be deployed in a deployment node, which brings to live the component from code to a running thing.

-## Relationships between core concepts
+## Relationships between the concepts

 The following shows the relationships between the core concepts.